 For deferment consideration, the following is required:

-- A deferment request submitted in writing by December 15, before the January start of the academic year.
+- A deferment request submitted in writing by December 15, before the January start date, or by August 1, before the September start date, of the program.
 Please note, submission of a deferral request by the deadline does not guarantee approval.

 - Official documentation verifying the extenuating circumstance.